 Dumitriu, Tenetz and Lawrence co-authored a paper for Leonardo Art and Science Journal on the work.

-After the final exhibition of Kryolab and due to the excessive storage requirements Dave Lawrence collaborated with Liberate TATE, who were linked to Occupy London to use the Arctic ice to part of an activist performance which in protest against the sponsorship of TATE by BP on 16th January 2012.
+After the final exhibition of Kryolab and due to the excessive storage requirements, in a strange twist, Dave Lawrence collaborated with Liberate TATE, who were linked to Occupy London to use the Arctic ice to part of an activist performance which in protest against the sponsorship of TATE by BP on 16th January 2012.
 See more in this article by the Independent newspaper.
-Antti Tenetz and Dave Lawrence participated in this ritualistic ice melting in the Turbine Hall at Tate Modern.
+Antti Tenetz and Dave Lawrence were able to participate in this ritualistic ice melting in the Turbine Hall at Tate Modern.

 This project was developed as part of the European Mobile Lab for Interactive Art (e-MobiLArt) Project and funded by the CULTURE 2007 Programme of the European Union, with specific funding for KryoLab 2 at the Rondo Gallery from Arts Council England.
 The team are grateful for the support of the e-MobiLArt partners and in particular the project manager Dimitris Charitos and the curatorial committee of Annick Bureaud, Roger Malina, Nina Czegledy, and Christiana Galanopoulou.